 Making the situation change

-This situation sucks, there are just enough kita spots in Berlin.
+This situation sucks, there are just not enough kita spots in Berlin.
 Every year, thousands of kids aren’t able to find a spot.
 If you want to commit and make the situation change, you can go sign the petition and demonstrate.
 More info here.

 I wish you all the best for you and your child.
 Don’t hesitate to ask questions in the comments.